mattyowl/AIMS-DISCnet-2018/Tutorial.md

     > Fast-forward
     >  Tutorial.md | 33 ++++++++++++++++++++++++++++++++-
     >  1 file changed, 32 insertions(+), 1 deletion(-)

+Here, your local repository is said to be "downstream" from the remote repository.

 For a full `git` tutorial, see <https://swcarpentry.github.io/git-novice/>.
 Github itself also provides good documentation.